Current Members

 Project Coordinator

-Peyton Frye (she/her) is a first-year Master’s in Social Work student at the University of Illinois Chicago.
-She serves as the project coordinator for a MacArthur-funded initiative at EJS, which examines defendants' perceptions of their own criminogenic risks, needs, and protective factors within the pretrial context.
-Additionally, Peyton coordinates another EJS study focused on refining, scaling, and evaluating an innovative model of pretrial supervision in Indiana.
-Her interests lie in utilizing an ecological framework to explore factors that enhance positive mental health and well-being among individuals affected by the criminal-legal system, as well as advocating for criminal-legal system reform and community-based alternatives to incarceration.
+Peyton Frye (she/her) is a second-year Master’s in Social Work student at the University of Illinois Chicago.
+She coordinates an EJS study focused on refining, scaling, and evaluating an innovative model of pretrial supervision in Indiana.
+She is interested in advancing evidence-informed decarceration strategies and anti-oppressive mental health care for system-impacted individuals by bridging the gap between rigorous research and practical solutions.
 In her spare time, Peyton enjoys spending time with her husband and cat, crocheting, binge-watching her favorite comfort shows, reading, and practicing yoga.

 Undergraduate Research Assistant